Map-A-Droid/MAD/README.md

 MADMIN is a web frontend to configure MAD to your needs, see the current position of your devices, fix OCR failures.
 You can enable it with `with_madmin` in the config file or `-wm` as a command line argument.
 The default port is 5000.
 See the config.ini.example for more options.

 ## Security
 RGC and PogoDroid both support wss/HTTPS respectively.
-Thus you may setup reverse proxies for MAD.
+Thus you can setup reverse proxies for MAD.
 The Auth headers in RGC and Pogodroid both use Basic auth.
-Meaning the password/username is not encrypted per default, that's to be done by SSL/TLS (wss, HTTPS).
+This means the password/username is not encrypted per default, that's to be done by SSL/TLS (wss, HTTPS).